mysteryyy/notes/notes.md

 - **Adaptive Learning of Polynomial Networks**  :<https://1lib.in/book/2119848/fbbcaab>

-   + Includes Combination of Genetic Programming and Bayesian Methods
+   + Includes combination of Genetic Progeamming and Bayesian methods.

 ## Stuff to Checkout